Being a Positive Force

 - And refer and link a client(s) to other resources in the community, such as a support group.

 The MS in Clinical Mental Health Counseling is a 60-credit degree program (48 course credits + 12 practicum and internship credits.)
 Upon the successful completion of this program, you will have the opportunity to apply for the licensing examination, and eventual licensure as a Mental Health Counselor (LMHC) for the state of Massachusetts.
 Many other states require similar training and the same examination for licensure provide through the National Board for Certified Counselors.

 Take the Next Step!

-Participate in an interactive webinar and have your questions answered by our program director and our graduate advisor.
+Participate in an interactive webinar or on campus information session and have your questions answered by our program director and our graduate advisor.

 3 Convenient Locations